 (4) Where the services of any person are for the time being utilized by the Commission under the provisions of this Act, that utilization does not prejudice the existing or accruing rights of that person under the Public Sector Management Act 1994 or under any other Act, and service rendered on behalf of the Commission pursuant to this Act shall be regarded as not constituting a break in the service in which the person would otherwise have been employed.

-[Section 13 amended by No. 32 of 1994 s.
+[Section 13 amended: No. 32 of 1994 s.
 19; No. 24 of 1998 s.
 36; No. 39 of 2010 s.
 89.]

 14. Co-option, consultation etc., Commission’s powers as to